Alexey V. Krasavin

 Achievements

-• Pioneering concept of ‘active plasmonics’ and its application for active control of SPP waves using structural (phase) transformations.
-In this context, I have numerically demonstrated one of the first designs of the plasmonic switch, experimentally realised the proposed concept and introduced a novel Ga/Al nano-composite nonlinear material.
+Pioneering concept of 'active plasmonics' and its application for active control of SPP waves using structural (phase) transformations.
+In this context, I have presented the first microscale plasmonic switch, making an impact reflected in 300+ citations.
+Furthermore, I experimentally demonstrated the proposed concept and introduced a novel Ga/Al nano-composite nonlinear material.

 so far